sokoide/workshop/vlan_en.md

 - **Podman:** Rootful mode (sudo privileges required)
 - **Physical NIC Name:** `eth0`
   - *Note:* Depending on the environment, it may be `ens5`, `ens3`, `enp0s3`, etc. Check with `ip link` and replace accordingly.
+- **Environment limitations:** macvlan/VLAN may not work on some cloud VMs or desktop hypervisors due to NIC restrictions.
+Use a Linux VM with a bridged NIC when possible.

 ### Environment Check